 2.1 Property Information.
-Within five (5) days after the Effective Date, Seller shall provide Purchaser with copies of the following to the extent same are within Seller's possession or control and pertain to the Property (collectively, the "Property Information"): (i) the latest real and personal property tax bills and value renditions from all taxing authorities; (ii) any environmental reports; (iii) any written notices, reports, citations, orders, decisions, correspondence, or memoranda from any governmental authority addressed to Seller (including, but not limited to, copies of any zoning letters) and applications by Seller to any governmental authority; (iv) copies of any service agreements and contracts relating to the upkeep, repair, maintenance or operation of the Property and any agreements with any governmental agency or authority; (vi) a copy of any existing surveys or recorded plats of the Property in Seller's possession; (vii) all plans, surveys, specifications, drawings, architectural and engineering drawings; (viii) a copy of the lease and/or easement agreement with Duke Energy and all documents related thereto; and (iv) all contracts with utility providers including water, sewer, power, electrical, gas and internet.
+Within five (5) days after the Effective Date, Seller shall provide Purchaser with copies of the following to the extent same are within Seller's possession or control and pertain to the Property (collectively, the "Property Information"): (i) the latest real and personal property tax bills and value renditions from all taxing authorities; (ii) any environmental reports; (iii) any written notices, reports, citations, orders, decisions, correspondence, or memoranda from any governmental authority addressed to Seller (including, but not limited to, copies of any zoning letters) and applications by Seller to any governmental authority; (iv) copies of any service agreements and contracts relating to the upkeep, repair, maintenance or operation of the Property, including the Improvements and the Personal Property (collectively, the "Operating Contracts"); (v) all permits issued by any governmental authority relating to the operation of the Property and any agreements with any governmental agency or authority; (vi) a copy of any existing surveys or recorded plats of the Property in Seller's possession; (vii) all plans, surveys, specifications, drawings, architectural and engineering drawings; (viii) a copy of the lease and/or easement agreement with Duke Energy and all documents related thereto; and (iv) all contracts with utility providers including water, sewer, power, electrical, gas and internet.
 Upon Seller's receipt or production of any Property Information after the initial delivery date specified above, Seller shall promptly furnish such Property Information to Purchaser and shall continue to provide the same during the pendency of this Agreement.
 All of the Property Information is provided simply as an accommodation to Purchaser, and Seller makes no representations as to its accuracy or completeness.
 Purchaser understands that some of the foregoing documents were provided by others to Seller and were not prepared by or verified by Seller.
-In no event shall Seller be obligated to deliver or make available to Purchaser any of Seller's internal memoranda, attorney-client privileged materials or appraisals of the Property, if any.
+In no event shall Seller be obligated to